adke/GroceryList_Simulation/README.md

 5. Search for items in their list
 6. Stop the program

 #### To start the simulation program, please run the 'Main.java' file under the source folder of this project.
+Also, make sure that all the project files have been downloaded onto your local computer and then have been imported as a project on your correspnding IDE.
 #### Thank you for testing out my program and I hope you had fun with it! :)